VladimirAkopyan/SignalW/README.md

 and connect to `https://[host]/api/signalw/chat?connectionId=[any value]`.
 Each page should broadcast messages to every other page and this is a simple chat.

+# Dependencies
+Depends on [SpreadsCore package](https://www.nuget.org/packages/Spreads.Core/) for custom binary serialiser and MemoryBuffer implementation.
+The package is built as part of [Spreads Project](https://github.com/Spreads/Spreads)